roke22/mastra-smart-forms/README.md

 - We use the browser's speech recognition engine, but it can be replaced with a service like Whisper.
 - We use mastra.ai to process the text with formatted output.
 - We read the formatted output to assign each field to the form.
+- With the file src/mastra/agents/voice-form-agent.ts we create the agent and consume it through the mastra API.
+- With the file src/services/mastraService.js we have the service that can consume the created agent, this service is imported in the App.vue view and is designed to work with any form.
+It receives as parameters the different inputs that the form has, the type and the value they should contain.
+- In the file src/App.vue we have imported the mastraService.js service and make use of it to consume the agent's API, in that same view we have the schema mentioned above in the FORM_SCHEMA constant.

 ### What do we use in this project?